freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

 #. **Disconnect the firewall and the servers from the internet.**
    Be sure to inform your network administrator of any changes to devices on your network.
-#. **Wipe and destroy the USB drives.**
+#. **Wipe and destroy the USB flash drives.**
-   Because the USB drives used for SecureDrop are all LUKS-encrypted, reformatting the USB drives (in particular, overwriting a portion of internal storage called the **LUKS header**) should be sufficient to make any existing data on those drives unrecoverable.
+   Because the USB flash drives used for SecureDrop are all LUKS-encrypted, reformatting the USB flash drives (in particular, overwriting a portion of internal storage called the **LUKS header**) should be sufficient to make any existing data on those drives unrecoverable.

-   For example, you could use your *Template Tails USB* to launch Gnome Disks, insert and identify the USB drive you are trying to erase, and reformat this drive with a new, LUKS-encrypted partition, erasing the existing partition data.
+   For example, you could use Tails to launch Gnome Disks, insert and identify the USB flash drive you are trying to erase, and reformat this drive with a new, LUKS-encrypted partition, erasing the existing partition data.